 To maintain a recognizable and unified corporate identity throughout the government, institutions must ensure that their buildings, facilities, programs, services and activities are clearly identified in accordance with the Federal Identity Program Policy.
 Institutions must manage communication design and presentation along common lines and in a co‑ordinated manner consistent with the Federal Identity Program.

 In identifying contributions or activities, institutions must give prominence to the official symbols of the Government of Canada.
 Institutions must display the Canada Wordmark, which is the global identifier of the Government of Canada, in all information and communication materials, regardless of medium, for internal or external use.

 Institutions must ensure their publications and other communication materials depict the diverse nature of Canadian society in a fair, representative and inclusive manner.
 The requirements of the Canadian Multiculturalism Act must be respected at all times.

 Institutions must be sensitive to differences among and within the various regions of Canada.
 They must ensure balance in their communication plans and activities so that the needs and interests of local and regional populations are reflected and addressed.
 (For further policy direction, see Requirement 15, Regional Operations.)

 As an element of effective environment analysis, institutions must identify and track current and emerging public issues and trends reported by the media.
-Public Works and Government Services Canada (PWGSC) offers institutions an electronic media monitoring service.
-Institutions that choose to use this service must register with PWGSC for right of access.
+Public Services and Procurement Canada (PSPC) offers institutions an electronic media monitoring service.
+Institutions that choose to use this service must register with PSPC for right of access.

 Public opinion research helps the government to better understand Canadian society and to identify citizen needs and expectations.
 It is used to assess the public's response to proposals or to possible changes or initiatives; to assess the effectiveness of policies, programs and services; to measure progress in service improvement; to evaluate the effectiveness of communication activities such as advertising; and to plan and evaluate marketing initiatives, among other applications.